Skip to main content

 Emergence

 Emergence occurs when a system exhibits properties that its individual parts do not possess.
-A single water molecule is not “wet”; wetness is an emergent property of many water molecules interacting.
-In organizations, culture is an emergent property of individual behaviors and policies.
+A single water molecule is not “wet”—wetness is an emergent property of many water molecules interacting.
+In organizations, culture is the emergent result of individual behaviors and policies interacting.

 Applications